compleatang/legal-markdown/README.md

 # Roadmap / TODO

 - [X] Make a no-reset option for certain levels that should not reset when moving up the tree.
-- [ ] Make no indent option.
+- [X] Make no indent option.
+- [X] Optional clauses in brackets with a mixin inside.
+Turn the mixin to false and the whole clause will not be rendered.
+For a mixin that simply turns on or off, must make a function whereby the mixin is true that it is turned on.
 - [ ] Handle Exceptions better as it is very brittle right now.
 - [ ] Different input and output files.
-- [ ] Optional clauses in brackets with a mixin inside.
-Turn the mixin to false and the whole clause will not be rendered.
-For a mixin that simply turns on or off, must make a function whereby the mixin is true that it is turned on. ???
-Should this switch to TOML rather than YAML frontmatter...?
 - [ ] Implement partials.
+- [ ] Leave the YAML Front Matter
 - [ ] Definitions.
 For now these can be used as mixins but that functionality needs to improve.
 - [ ] Date = today function.
 - [ ] Handle against multiple blocks in a document as this currently will not work.
+- [ ] ???
+Should this switch to TOML rather than YAML frontmatter...?
 - [ ] legal2md functionality.
 At this point legal_markdown cannot take a markdown document and parse it to build a structured legal document.
 Legal_markdown only works with a renderer to *create* documents but not to *parse* legal documents to create markdown.

 # Contributing